manjit-baishya-datascience/NYPD-Hate-Crime-EDA/README.md

 Here, we use `Matplotlib` and `Seaborn` to visualize our data.

 ### `Step 6:` Conclusion
-We state some conclusions drawn from our analysis.
+Some conclusions drawn from the analysis on each instance.

 # **THANK YOU**